Risalamande, Danish Rice Pudding, is often eaten on Christmas Eve in Denmark. But we've decided it's delicious enough to serve anytime!

 - Using an electric mixer, beat the cream, extract and sugar until the cream is stiff and has formed peaks.
 Set the bowl aside.

-- Gently fold in the whipped cream with the rice mixture.
+- Gently fold the whipped cream into the rice mixture.

 - Cover and refrigerate for a minimum of 4 hours (may be made the day before).

 - Divide the rice pudding either chilled or room temperature into 8 individual bowls.